 Minimalist design can’t be attributed to one specific thing.
 To truly be minimalist, every minute within a space has to contribute towards channeling a sense of Zen and peace.
 This also means that the design pieces that you implement should serve a function in making you feel relaxed and foster tranquility within the space.
 This can range from utilizing natural sources of light to the material used in the bathroom itself.

 Considering how often the toilet gets used, it is surprising that many homeowners don’t consider upgrading it to increase the users comfort level.
 If you can’t budget for a minimalist Japanese high-tech toilet there is another simple adjustment you can do to make sitting on the toilet more comfortable – upgrade the seat.
 There are a variety of styles and shapes you can choose from which can improve the comfort immensely.
 They can come in round-ended, D-shaped and pointed oval shapes, and can be made of different materials.
 One subtle change you can make that’ll make a world of a difference is switching up your plastic toilet seat with a wooden one.
 Wood retains heat far better than plastic, saving you from that sudden jolt that comes with sitting on a cold toilet.
-Indeed, small changes like these go a long way in promoting a Zen atmosphere in your bathroom space.
+Indeed, small changes like these go a long way in promoting a Japanese Minimalist Aesthetic and Zen atmosphere in your bathroom space.

 Simplify Your Life Course